pavkam/DeHL/README.md

-DeHL
+# DeHL

-====
+> This is a fork that attempts to keep alive the  **discontinued** *Delphi Helper Library* by Ciobanu Alexandru.
+See below for further information about the fork.

-DeHL (Delphi Helper Library) is *discontinued* starting with 09.01.2012.
-You can reuse parts of this project for whatever particular needs you have.
-The source code is BSD licensed.
+## Overview of the library

-The most important features of `DeHL` for now are:
+The most important features of `DeHL` are:
   * A set of generic collections classes (*TList*, *TDictionary*, *THashSet*, *TMultiMap*, *TPriorityQueue* and etc).
   * _Linq_-like extensions (called *Enex*) for collections which allow writing queries on collection classes.
   * Date/Time functionality all combined in a few structures (somehow equivalent to .NET's *DateTime* structure)